mshagirov/python_tylab/1_python.md

 ---

-Assigning lists to a new variable name does not create a new list.
-If two variables represent the same list object, changing one will change the other.
+Assigning lists to a new variable name does not create a new list, and changing one will change the other.
 To avoid assigning the same object to the new name, use `copy()` (see also [deepcopy](https://docs.python.org/3/library/copy.html)).
 ```python
 In [46]: a = l  # now var "a" points to var "l"